kgleason/TurntablePythonBot/README.md

 defaultRoom	= 'RRRRRRRRRRRRRRRRRRRRRRRR'	# The TurnTable ID of the room that you want your bot to join.
 As of right now, this is the only way to get a bot into a room. dbFile		= 'BotDB.sqlite'				# The name of the database file to use for the bot.
 This will be created if it doesn't exist.
 You can leave this as it, or rename it. helpURL		= 'https://github.com/kgleason/TurntablePythonBot'	# A URL to print out when users ask for help.
 The default is to show this page.
-Change it as you wish.
+Change it as you wish. autoBopForOwner = False  # If this is true, then the bot will automatically bop for any song that it's owner plays.
+Careful with this, cause turntable frowns on it.
 ```

 If you don't know how to find all of those IDs, then please have a look at [this bookmarklet](http://alaingilbert.github.com/Turntable-API/bookmarklet.html)